Last Update: 3/24/20

-Under Florida law (contract and case law), a buyer is able, under certain circumstances, to terminate a residential real estate contract and walk away from the deal without penalty.
+Under Florida law (contract and case law), a buyer and/or seller is able, under certain circumstances, to terminate a residential real estate contract and walk away from the deal without penalty.
 One way a buyer can get out of a deal is by seeking “rescission.”

 What Is Rescission?